aizu-wakamatsu/gt/README.md

 ## main topic of research

-evaluation of prototype electrode module for measuring ECG
+evaluation of prototype electrode module on Arduino-based ECG measuring unit

-We conduct this research to measure performance of electrode using AGPoss® fibre on IoT ECG measuring device.

 We compare the electrode to fastclip, which are used in medical diagnostics.

 ## Background

+Medical-use device is

+- expensive
-Medical-use device is expensive or difficult to operate (for people not friendly to technologies).
+- difficult to operate (for people not friendly to technologies)

+Some existing materials for electrode is

+- not friendly to human skins (allergic side-effect)

 ## Motivation